pmalirz/vshop/README.md

 <img height="350" src="./docs/images/vshop-logo.jpg" title="VShop Logo" width="350"/>

 Online Shop Application created for educational purpose to test different technologies, architectural and design styles.
-**V**Shop stands for **V**ertically sliced.
-For the sake of simplicity the application is stored in the one project as a modular monolith.
-Business functions are layered in separate packages (modules) and can be easily extracted to separate microservices.
+**V**Shop "V" stands for **V**ertically sliced design.
+For the sake of simplicity the entire application is implemented as a modular monolith.
+Business functions are layered in separate packages (vertically sliced modules / per function or per domain) and can be extracted to separate microservices when needed later on.

 <!-- TOC -->
 * [VShop](#vshop)